-Target: Seek to regenerate the naturally occurring seedbank of a partially degraded remnant of the Western Australian estate to a good condition by controlling competition (weeds) over a 3year period.
+Target: Seek to regenerate the naturally occurring seedbank of a partially degraded remnant of the Western Australian estate to a good condition by controlling competition (weeds) over a 3-year period.

 Maintain natural values, particularly in HCV areas, using management tools such as stock exclusion, fencing, prescribed burning, pest control programs, soil rehabilitation and/or revegetation.
+Management should be undertaken in consultation with relevant stakeholders to ensure the best environmental and social outcomes.

-Target: Develop stewardship or internal management plans for three rare, threatened, and endangered species at known sites (proposed Gang Gang Cockatoo, Southern Bentwing Bat, Yellow-bellied Glider).
+Target: Develop stewardship or internal management plans for three rare, threatened, and endangered species at known sites (South-eastern red-tailed black cockatoo, Brolga, , Southern Bent wing Bat).

-Conserve other biodiversity values such as soil and water quality, wetlands and riparian zones.
+Conserve other biodiversity values such as soil and water quality, wetlands, and riparian zones.